STEP 1: AGREE TO PROGRAM CRITERIARead the information below to make sure your project will meet the minimum criteria of the program.

 Un-Natural Nature Hike - This is a fun activity for all ages that teaches participants the common names of local flora and fauna.

-STEP 5: COMPLETE YOUR FINAL REPORTOnce your project is finished, you will need to compile all receipts associated with your project and complete the NCLI Event Report Form and Volunteer Hours Log.
+STEP 5: COMPLETE YOUR FINAL REPORTOnce your project is finished, you will need to compile all receipts associated with your project and complete the Event Report Form and Volunteer Hours Log.
 You can download report forms by clicking the links below.
-After you have completed your report forms, you can email receipts and report forms to email@example.com, or you can mail receipts and report forms to Pheasants Forever, 54932 Emerald Lane, Glenwood, IA 51534.
+After you have completed your report forms, you can email receipts, report forms, picture from the event and any newspapers articles covering the events to email@example.com, or you can mail receipts and report forms to Pheasants Forever, 54932 Emerald Lane, Glenwood, IA 51534.

 Volunteer Hours Log